Manet’s Civil Wars, part III: The Birth of Impressionism

 Another theory is that while Manet valued the works of his friends, in the first Impressionist exhibition, there were many artists whose work he did not respect and did not want to be associated with.
 The Impressionists we know today were not even a third of the thirty artists in their first exhibition.
 Their egalitarian spirit inspired them to include Louis Debras, Alfred Meyer, Léopold Robert and other second-rate artists who have all but disappeared from art history.
 Of course, every Salon was also filled with artists whose work Manet did not respect.
 But it was the Salon, which always meant a great deal to him.

 Why?
-There may have been a deeper psychological reason behind his lifelong pursuit of acceptance by the Salon and approval by the official French art world.
-It is a familiar tale of a son seeking the approval of a father.
+Perhaps a deeper psychological reason lies behind his lifelong pursuit of acceptance by the Salon and approval by the official French art world.
+The familiar tale of a son seeking the approval of a father.

 Manet, Portrait of Auguste Manet, 1860